Have you ever experienced that horrible feeling when you were sick, lost your appetite and didn’t want to eat anything?

 Make the dumplings

-In a small bowl, add 1/4 teaspoon salt, whole milk, and 1/4 cup heavy cream.
+In a small bowl, add 1/4 tsp salt, 1/4 cup whole milk, and 1/4 cup heavy cream.
 Stir to dissolve the salt.

-In a large bowl, combine 1 cup flour, 1/4 teaspoon black pepper, baking powder, and 1 teaspoon chopped parsley.
+In a large bowl, combine 1 cup flour, 1/4 tsp black pepper, 1/2 tbsp baking powder, and 1 tsp chopped parsley.
 Mix thoroughly.

 Make a well in the center of the flour and pour the milk mixture in.
 Mix with a fork to form a dough.
 Turn the dough a few times to gather crumbs.